anisul-Islam/relational-database-sql/README.md

   (VAL1, VAL2, ...VALN);
   ```

-### An example of SQL commands to insert data into the tables we created:
+### An example of SQL commands to insert data into the tables we created

 - **Inserting data into the Users table**: